 Tim Durst is a Chambers-ranked, first-chair trial lawyer with years of courtroom experience handling complex and high-stakes disputes.
 He has taken to trial a wide range of cases including patent, trade secrets, contract, fraud, and fiduciary duty disputes.
 He has tried cases in Texas and on both coasts, in state and federal courts, and before arbitration panels.
-He has handled litigation in more than 20 different states and has worked within a variety of industries, including technology, energy, banking, retail, and health care.
+Mr. Durst has handled litigation in more than 20 different states and has worked within a variety of industries, including technology, energy, banking, retail, and healthcare.
+He leads the firm's disputes strategic initiative and also has led a number of groups for the firm, including five years as partner-in-charge of the Dallas office.

-Mr. Durst is the partner-in-charge of the Baker Botts Dallas office, leads the firm’s disputes strategic initiative, and has chaired the Dallas Trial Department.
-He leads high-performing litigation teams from start to finish by focusing on the client's objectives and mapping out an effective trial strategy, which then guides development of the case through discovery and trial.
+Mr. Durst leads high-performing litigation teams from start to finish by focusing on the client's objectives and mapping out an effective trial strategy, which then guides development of the case through discovery and trial.
 This yields a trial-ready case and frequently presents opportunities for litigated or negotiated business resolutions short of trial.

 A recognized leader in the community service sphere, he enjoys being active in several different community and professional groups, including having served as chair of the national board of directors of the Leukemia & Lymphoma Society, chairing his college’s foundation board, and serving as trial counsel for court-appointed and pro bono cases, including for prisoner, indigent, and homeless litigants.